Fun With Stress 1.1

 Farid was a young man from Syria, who had left the war and his family in search of a better life.
 In Syria he encountered lots of war casualties laying on the side of the road, which ultimately affected him in ways he couldn’t have imagined.
 When he came to see me he lived in Amsterdam, where dead people hadn’t been part of the public space for a long time.
 However, he was oftentimes still reminded of the war situation in a less obvious way.

 Next to the entrance of his apartment building stood a garbage container from a restaurant.
-Many times as he walked by, the waste smelled almost exactly as the familiar odour of corpses, but he didn’t realize this until we spoke about the pathways that are being created in the brain during traumatic experiences – i.e. the creation of memory and, more particularly, of buttons.
+Many times as he walked by, the waste smelled almost exactly as the familiar odour of corpses, but he didn’t realize this until we spoke about the pathways that are being created in the brain during traumatic experiences – i.e. the creation of memory and, more particularly, of emotional buttons.

 Just like an encounter with a predator would push our anxiety buttons and start a stress response in order to protect ourselves, so do encounters with war situations and casualties.
 It’s quite obvious that when bullets are flying around everywhere and the proof of their effectiveness is being seen and smelled at every street corner, our brain with its innate tendency to protect will store all possible sensory information as big buttons in memory.
 Every time a sight, sound, or smell is being perceived that even slightly resembles those from the war situation, Farid’s buttons will be pushed to start the stress response in order to find shelter.